-"Institutional works" generally includes two types of work: 1) work by committees (University, School, College or departmental) that have developed intellectual property for the purpose of use by a larger University audience (e.g. syllabus template, course materials for use in a multiple section course), and 2) consultations or contracts to complete specific works for the University (e.g. development of distance learning course material, promotional materials the University (e.g. brochures, training programs, CDROMs, videos, and manuals).
+"Institutional Works" generally include three types of works: 1) works by individual faculty members for the purpose of use by a larger University audience (e.g., syllabus templates, course materials for use in a multiple section course) 2) works by committees (University, School, College or departmental) that have developed intellectual property for the purpose of use by a larger University audience (e.g., syllabus template, course materials for use in a multiple section course), and 3) works resulting from consultations or contracts to complete specific works for the University [e.g., development of distance learning course materials and promotional materials of the University (e.g., brochures, training programs, videos, manuals, and electronic or digitized media)].
+Institutional Work may include works that are supported by a specific allocation of University funds or that are created at the direction of the University for a specific University purpose.
+Institutional Works also include works whose authorship cannot be attributed to one or a discrete number of authors but rather result from simultaneous or sequential contributions over time by multiple individuals.
+For example, software tools developed and improved over time by multiple faculty and students where authorship is not appropriately attributed to a single or defined group of authors would constitute Institutional Works.

-A "sponsored project agreement" is a grant, contract or other type of agreement between the University and an external sponsor, such as a federal agency, foundation or corporation that sets the terms and conditions for the conduct of a project to conduct research or other scholarly activity.
+A "sponsored project agreement" or "SPA" is a grant, contract or other type of agreement between the University and an external sponsor, such as a federal agency, foundation or corporation that sets the terms and conditions for the conduct of a project to conduct research or other scholarly activity.
 An SPA typically includes a description of the work to be performed, the terms of payment, ownership of intellectual property, publication rights, and other legal assurances.
 All individuals working on a project under such an SPA will be notified in advance of the terms of ownership in said agreements for any intellectual property they may create while working on the project.